 Group 4

 Rory McIlroy vs. Luke List.
-Calling this the upset unique on Day 1 with List, who’s the ultimate man in the discipline at 69th within the international, poised to stun the Northern Irishman, who’s playing better than each person else inside the global in the interim.
-Remember while the University of Maryland Baltimore County beat Virginia within the first round of closing year’s NCAA Tournament?
+Calling this the upset unique on Day 1 with List, the ultimate man in the discipline at 69th within the international, poised to stun the Northern Irishman, who’s playing better than everyone else inside the global in the interim.
+Remember when the University of Maryland Baltimore County beat Virginia within the first round of closing year’s NCAA Tournament?
 Yeah, something like that.

 Matthew Fitzpatrick vs. Justin Harding.
-Fitzpatrick spends a good amount of time with McIlroy in south Florida, and given his play these days, which incorporates a runner-up finish at Bay Hill, he has the appearance of a Sweet sixteen special.
+Fitzpatrick spends a good amount of time with McIlroy in south Florida, and given his play these days, which incorporates a runner-up finish at Bay Hill, he appears to be a Sweet Sixteen special.

 Group 5

 Keegan Bradley vs. Matt Wallace.
-Although Bradley has never had plenty of fulfillment at this event, his recreation has gradually lower back over the past 12 months, and Wallace may be making his first start at the WGC-Match Play.
+Although Bradley has never had much fulfillment at this event, his recreation has gradually decreased over the past 12 months, and Wallace may be making his first start at the WGC-Match Play.

 Group 6

 Bryson DeChambeau vs. Russell Knox.
-This is DeChambeau’s debut inside the WGC-Match Play, and, if we’re honest, he didn’t exactly impress in the final yr’s Ryder Cup.
-His in shape play IQ might be examined, specifically through a veteran like Leishman on Friday.
+This is DeChambeau’s debut inside the WGC Match Play, and, if we’re honest, he didn’t exactly impress in the final year’s Ryder Cup.
+His in-form play IQ might be examined, specifically by a veteran like Leishman on Friday.

 Marc Leishman vs. Kiradech Aphibarnrat.
-The Australian has by no means lost a singles suit in three begins in the Presidents Cup, and he’s superior to the Sweet sixteen two times in five starts offevolved at the WGC-Match Play.
+The Australian has never lost a singles match in three starts in the Presidents Cup, and he’s been to the Sweet 16 twice in five starts offevolved at the WGC Match Play.
 The wise men in Las Vegas could name Leishman a good-looking wager.

 Group 7

 Francesco Molinari vs. Satoshi Kodaira.
-If you pay attention carefully, you could nonetheless listen to the chants from the European trustworthy, “Frankie . . .
-Frankie, Frankie.”
-Molinari emerged as a fit play magician at the final 12 months’ Ryder Cup and has carried that shape over this season together with his victory at Bay Hill earlier this month.
+If you pay attention carefully, you could nonetheless listen to the chants from the European trustworthy, “”Frankie . . .
+Frankie, Frankie.””
+Molinari emerged as a fit play magician at the final 12 months’ Ryder Cup and has carried that shape over this season with his victory at Bay Hill earlier this month.

 Webb Simpson vs. Thorbjorn Olesen.
-This would be a toss-up if now not for Simpson’s enjoyment in this format.
-He’s playing his seventh WGC-Match Play this week, and Kodaira’s latest play includes an overlooked cut and a tie for forty-first at The Players, as his great displaying this yr at the PGA Tour.
+This would be a toss-up if not for Simpson’s enjoyment in this format.
+He’s playing his seventh WGC Match Play this week, and Kodaira’s latest play includes an overlooked cut and a tie for forty-first at The Players, as his great showing this year at the PGA Tour.

 Group 8

 Jon Rahm vs. Si Woo Kim.
-His selection-making at The Players apart, Rahm ought to be capable of managing this group, even though his Day 2 fit up with Holmes should be worth the price of admission on a path that rewards competitive play.
+With his selection-making at The Players Apart, Rahm ought to be capable of managing this group, even though his Day 2 fit-up with Holmes should be worth the price of admission on a path that rewards competitive play.

 Matt Kuchar vs. J.B.
 Holmes.
-Kuchar is probably gambling the satisfactory golfing his career, and Holmes is sparkling off his victory in Los Angeles.
+Kuchar is probably gambling on the satisfactory golfing of his career, and Holmes is sparkling off his victory in Los Angeles.
 Expect this healthy to go the space.

 Group 9